hujhax/austin-improv-wiki/Live TV Tuesdays -  Buffy.md

 This was the only TV Tuesdays production to include *improvised* commercials, instead of period commercials projected on-screen.

 Also, this was the last of a continuous run of teen-angst-themed TV choices.
-After this, the TV Tuesdays series branched out with [[Live TV Tuesdays -  Doctor Horrible's Sing-Along Blog|*Doctor Horrible's Sing-Along Blog*]]
+After this, the TV Tuesdays series branched out with [[Live TV Tuesdays -  Doctor Horrible's Sing-Along Blog|*Doctor Horrible's Sing-Along Blog*]].

 ## Cast
 * Buffy -- [[Stephanie Hagemeister]]